Orbit doesn’t treat every piece of information equally. Here’s how it decides what to trust — and how you control it.

 Why trust levels matter

 Your agents produce a lot of output.
 Some of it is speculative research.
 Some of it is a finished, verified report.
 Some of it is a locked decision that should never be contradicted.
 If Orbit treated all of these the same way, agents would give equal weight to a rough first-pass note and a decision you ratified six months ago.
 That’s how you get agents contradicting your most important rules.
-Trust levels solve this.
+As you work, conclusions evolve over time.
+Orbit solves that.
+Trust levels are the solution to this.
 Every piece of content in your Vault carries a trust level — and Orbit’s retrieval system weights higher-trust content more heavily when agents query for context before a run.The three trust levels

 Exploratory